shreeansh2m2000/Blog-App/README.md

 ## Blog-App
-  npm i
+  # To install -> npm i
-  npm start
+  # To start -> npm start

 ## For DB
- npm i json-server
+  # To install ->  npm i json-server
- npx json-server --watch data/db.json --port 8000
+  # To start -> npx json-server --watch data/db.json --port 8000